-Potential pressures Traps Anchored ne ts/lines • Pots Gill nets Set gill nets Trammel nets Entangling nets Demersal longlines Abrasion/disturbance of the LSE - The pre essure can resu ult from surface dis turbance caused by contact between the e gear and substrate, substrate on the surface of the and occurs d uring setting of the gear and/or by movement of the ge ear over the seabed .
-Such physical seabed disturbance c disturbance can result in epifauna, especially emergent species such as erect sponges and coral, being dislodged or damaged, altho ough there are limited ed studies of such e ffects.
-Removal of non-target species ing activities and is • • • • and its design n (i.e. its selecti vity), the targeted s species and effort.
-A Although selective, p ots/traps are t crustaceans.
-Anch ored nets/lines can result in the f a range of fauna.
-Barrier to species movement t the conservation a hmark but the so the pressure is co Deoxygenation ce to assess sensi tivity at the benchm ark but the pressure does not occur at a level of conce Hydrocarbon and PAH der MARPOL.
-Accid contamination sessment has r ot been made for t his pressure at the benchmark, but the pressure is low risk for this feature.
-Introduction or spread of No LSE - this s feature is not sensitive to this pre essure at the bench mark. invasive species Litter - - of concern.
-The site is prevent litter from a Organic enrichment ssure at the benchm Penetration and/or disturbance refore the assessment of the substratum below the • e penetration below surface of the seabed ir at a level of conce Synthetic compound ned on vessels under contamination ironment but due to Transition elements and organo- the strong tid al currents at th his site, they are no t likely to accumulat e here. metal contamination
+Potential pressures Traps Anchored r nets/lines 1 otential pressures Pots Gill nets Set gill nets Trammel nets Entangling nets Demersal longlines Abrasion/disturbance of LSE - The pressure can result from surface disturbance caused by contact between the gear and substrate and the substrate on the - I. Such physical disturbance can surface of the seabed result in epifaur na, especially emergent specie es such as erect sp ponges and coral, I being dislodged or damaged, udies of such effe Removal of non-target rs such as the gear type and its species s/traps are associated with • ng of non-tar get crustaceans.
+Anchored nets/line es can result in the e entanglement and bycatch of a range of fauna.
+Barrier to species benchmark but the pressure does movement re is considered lo Deoxygenation ficient eviden ce to assess sen sitivity at the benc hmark but the pres ssure does not occur at a level of concern.
+Hydrocarbon and PAH - are infrequent.
+A sensitivity contamination assessment ha assessment has not been made for this pressure at the benchmark, but the pressure is low risk for this feature.
+Introduction or spread of No LSE - this f eature is not sensitive to this p ressure at the ber nchmark. invasive species Litter evel of concern.
+The site is y prevent litter fror Organic enrichment essure at the bend Penetration and/or e therefore the assessment of disturbance of the penetration and/or disturbance below the surface of the seabed as this would require penetration below the reef substratum below the itself and is unlikely to occur at a level of concern. surface of the seabed Synthetic compound No LSE - Potential source is from vessel hull antifouling treatments.
+TBT has been banned on vessels under 25m contamination since 1987 and on all vessels since 2008.
+Copper wash can enter the marine environment but due to the strong Transition elements and tidal currents a this site, the y are not likely to accumulate here. organo-metal contamination